ChenS0407/test/store/plugins/case-stduy/sendmsg.md

 }
 ```

-You can view the visual result of task.json in Blue Shield "R&D Store", "Console" and "Debug task.json"
+You can view the visual result of task.json in BKCI "R&D Store", "Console" and "Debug task.json"

 ![img](../../../.gitbook/assets/image-plugin-casestudy-sendmsg3.png)